 Although the low-floor buses are positively perceived by the public, sometimes this issue is not without criticism.
 In some cases, people negatively perceive the fact that most seats are placed on raised parts of the floor.
 However, this is well reasoned.
 The bus has plenty of devices (from fuel tanks to air reservoirs, etc.), which need to be placed under the floor.
 Earlier, in the case of classic types, there used to be enough space under the floor.
 Nowadays, less exposed areas under seats are used.
 Roughly speaking, the stairs, which were originally in the door, are relocated to the seats.

-The guarantee lies in the fact that a marked connection in the timetable will always be ensured by a low-floor vehicle.
+Guaranteed low-floor lines The guarantee lies in the fact that a marked connection in the timetable will always be ensured by a low-floor vehicle.
 The guaranteed connections are marked in the timetables at the stops by the symbol of a wheelchair.
 Bus lines timetables can be found at the Timetables Portal.
 The Prague Public Transit Company currently guarantees low-floor connections for all its bus lines.